On this page:

-The MTDC base will be applied on all proposals, unless specific sponsor guidelines state otherwise, or the project is eligible for the University’s Wright Way Policy rate exceptions.
+The MTDC base will be applied on all proposals, unless specific sponsor guidelines state otherwise, or the project is eligible for rate exceptions (University Policy 6340.3).

 It is important to review the program guidelines as many sponsors indicate what costs, including F&A, are or are not allowable.
 When applying less that the full F&A rate, a copy of the sponsor's guidelines is required to be provided to RSP.

 The federal government provides guidance on items that are considered unallowable costs.
 The list below includes examples of some but not all unallowable costs.